AdobeDocs/certification.en/help/certifications/aem/aem-assets-p-developer.md

 **Exam objectives and scope**

-Section 1: Asset Workflows (24%)
+Section 1: Asset workflows (24%)
 * Explain the process to customize OOTB workflows
 * Identify when to create or customize Asset workflows to implement customer requirements
 * Describe the purpose of workflow launchers and how to configure them
 * Differentiate between cloud and on-premise workflows
 * Describe how to use the Workflow console to monitor status and progress

-Section 2: Asset Organization and the Asset Console (22%)
+Section 2: Asset organization and the asset console (22%)
 * Demonstrate how to create and organize Assets in Collections
 * Demonstrate how to organize Assets using Tags
 * Identify how to leverage OOTB Search Filters and facets
 * Describe how to Configure and Generate AEM Asset Reports
 * Describe how to manage User Permissions on Asset Folders

-Section 3: Asset Metadata (24%)
+Section 3: Asset metadata (24%)
 * Define Metadata schemas
 * Given a scenario, determine how to adjust the appropriate Metadata schema
 * Given a scenario, determine how Metadata profiles can be leveraged to meet requirements
 * Understand how Cascading Metadata schemas work

-Section 4: Asset Types (18%)
+Section 4: Asset types (18%)
-* Describe OOTB features available for Asset Types
+* Describe OOTB features available for asset types
 * Explain content fragments and content fragment models
 * Demonstrate how and when to use content fragment variations

-Section 5: Asset Feature Sets and Capabilities (12%)
+Section 5: Asset feature sets and capabilities (12%)
 * Describe the common use cases and benefits of using Brand Portal
 * Describe the common use cases and benefits of using Dynamic Media
 * Describe options to leverage AEM using Creative Cloud